Slavic influence on Romanian: Loan translations

 Calques (or loan translations) from Slavic languages can also be detected in Romanian.
 For example, the double meaning of Slavic svĕtŭ (meaning both world and light) gave rise to the development of Romanian lume ("world") from Latin lumen ("light").
 The semantic development of certain inherited Latin words was due to Slavic influence.
-For instance, the Latin word for life (vita) developed into the Romanian term for cattle (vită) following the patern of Old Church Slavonic životŭ ("being" and "animal").
+For instance, the Latin word for life (vita) developed into the Romanian term for cattle (vită) following the pattern of Old Church Slavonic životŭ ("being" and "animal").

 The structure of Romanian numerals from eleven to nineteen also reflects Slavic influence, according to most linguists' view.
-In these numerals, the unit digit is followed by the prepositional infix spre ("on", evolved from Latin super, meaning "above") before the decad digit: unsprezece ("one-on-ten"), doisprezece ("two-on-ten"), nouăsprezece ("nine-on-ten").
+In these numerals, the unit digit is followed by the prepositional element spre ("on", evolved from Latin super, meaning "above") before the decad digit: unsprezece ("one-on-ten"), doisprezece ("two-on-ten"), nouăsprezece ("nine-on-ten").
 The same pattern is common in all Slavic languages, but it is also present in Albanian and a similar structure exists in Hungarian.
 The structure of the Romanian decades above ten follows a digit-decad system: douăzeci ("two-tens" for 20), treizeci ("three-tens" for 30) and patruzeci ("four-tens" for 40).
 Old Church Slavonic displayed the same transparent structure and it can also be detected in modern Slavic languages.